MicrosoftDocs/entra-docs/docs/architecture/b2c-deployment-plans.md

 - Applications included in the CIAM deployment
 - Applications in use
-  - For example, web applications, APIs, single-page apps (securing privileged accesss (SPA)), or native mobile applications
+  - For example, web applications, APIs, single-page web apps (SPAs), or native mobile applications
 - Authentication in use:
   - For example, forms federated with Security Assertion Markup Language (SAML), or federated with OIDC
   - If OIDC, confirm the response type: code or id_token